TheConner/SQL-Image-Renderer/README.md

 # SQL Image Renderer

 Rendering bitmap images using postgres.
-This is dumb, but I wanted to see if I could render images with a stored procedure.
+This is dumb, but I wanted to see if I could render images with a user-defined function.

 ## Usage